ivioje/HNGx-task-2/README.md

 This project is deployed using Vercel.
 You can access the live version of the app at https://hn-gx-task-2.vercel.app/.

-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

 ## Acknowledgments

 Thanks to The Movie Database (TMDb) for providing the movie data API.